Observation of a stronger-than-adiabatic change of light trapped in an ultrafast switched GaAs-AlAs microcavity: Time-resolved transient reflectivity

 To investigate the spectral features in more detail, we plot in Figure \ref{fig:CmpMeasTheory}(a) transient reflectivity spectra at select time delays.
 The trough at 1.278 eV in all spectra is the resonance of the unswitched cavity obtained from the events in absence of a pump.
 The trough of the switched cavity resonance ($E_{\rm{cav}} = 1.2876$ eV at 8 ps) is asymmetric due to the time-integrating nature of the experiment and the dynamics of the cavity resonance: photons exiting from the cavity are recorded while the resonance is shifting.
 Strikingly, the transient reflectivity exceeds $100\%$ to the red of the switched resonance, in particular $131 \%$ near 1.283 eV at 8 ps delay (and $122 \%$ at 18 ps delay and 1.282 eV)~\cite{note:signal}.
 The excess transient reflectivity corresponds to frequency shifted probe photons that enter the cavity at a delay $\Delta \tau = 8$ ps when the dynamic cavity resonance is still centred at 1.2876 eV.
 The frequency of the trapped probe photons has changed by as much as 4.6 meV or 5.4 linewidths to 1.283 eV when they exit at a later time $\Delta \tau' = \Delta \tau + \tau_{\rm{cav}}$.

-There are four salient observations: a.)
-The frequency of frequency-changed photons is {\em{substantially}} different from that of the cavity resonance at $\Delta \tau'$: During the trapping time $\tau_{\rm{cav}}$, the cavity shifts by $(d E_{\rm{cav}}/d\tau) \tau_{\rm{cav}}$, which is around 0.4 meV, and thus much smaller than the frequency change of the trapped light (4.6 meV at $\Delta \tau = 8$ ps).
+We make four salient observations: a.)
+The frequency of frequency-changed photons is {\em{substantially}} different from that of the cavity resonance at $\Delta \tau'$: During the trapping time $\tau_{\rm{cav}}$, the cavity shifts by $(dE_{\rm{cav}}/dt) \tau_{\rm{cav}}$, which is around 0.4 meV, and thus much smaller than the frequency change of the trapped light (4.6 meV at $\Delta \tau = 8$ ps).
 We therefore conclude that the frequency of the trapped photons does not adiabatically follow the cavity resonance. b.)
 Since the cavity is not resonant with the pump beam, the pump pulses have long vanished at $\Delta \tau = 8$ ps.
 Therefore, the change in the frequency of light is not caused by the temporal overlap with a pump pulse, in contrast to (nanophotonic) nonlinear optics~\cite{Boyd:08, Preble:07, McCutcheon:07, Tanabe:09}. c.)
 Since the frequency-shifting occurs long after the pump pulse, the quality factor $Q$ of the cavity does not degrade during the trapping time $\tau_{\rm{cav}}$.
 Quite the opposite, $Q$ actually increases slightly during $\tau_{\rm{cav}}$, in contrast to other switching schemes \cite{Preble:07, McCutcheon:07, Tanabe:09}. d.)
-The frequency-shifting of the trapped photons seems to correlate with the rate of change of the cavity resonance $dE_{\rm{cav}}/d\tau$: At short probe delays, the rate of change of the resonance is of the order of the characteristic ratio $\Delta E_{\rm{cav}}/\tau_{\rm{cav}}$.
-At long probe delays $\Delta\tau > 60$ ps, where $dE_{\rm{cav}}/d\tau << \Delta E_{\rm{cav}}/\tau_{\rm{cav}}$, no frequency-shifted photons are observed.
+The frequency-shifting of the trapped photons seems to correlate with the rate of change of the cavity resonance $dE_{\rm{cav}}/dt$ that characterizes the rate of change of the refractive index: At short probe delays, the rate of change of the resonance is of the order of the characteristic ratio $\Delta E_{\rm{cav}}/dt$.
+At long probe delays $\Delta\tau > 60$ ps, where $dE_{\rm{cav}}/dt << \Delta E_{\rm{cav}}/\tau_{\rm{cav}}$, no frequency-shifted photons are observed.
 In summary, the observations for the frequency change of light in a strongly and ultrafast switched cavity differs fundamentally from previous frequency shifting as studied in, e.g., Refs. \cite{Boyd:08, Gaburro:06, Preble:07, McCutcheon:07, Tanabe:09}.